UM-ARM-Lab/husky_stereo_nav/README.md

 # husky\_stereo\_nav

-This ROS Noetic package is intended as a visual SLAM navigation system for a Clearpath Husky UGV equipped with a ZED 2i stereo camera.
-RTAB-Map visual SLAM is used with ROS move_base to provide the Husky with the means to map and autonomously navigate.
-This package’s intended use is navigation around an outdoor, rooftop garden box.
+This ROS Noetic package is intended as a visual SLAM navigation system for a [Clearpath Robotics Husky](https://clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/) equipped with a ZED 2i stereo camera.
+RTAB-Map visual SLAM is used with the [ROS navigation stack](http://wiki.ros.org/navigation), allowing the husky to map and autonomously navigate.
+This package was designed for navigation around an outdoor garden bed.

-### Installation
+## Installation

 This tutorial assumes you already have ROS Noetic installed on your machine.
-If not, you can follow [the official guide](http://wiki.ros.org/noetic/Installation/Ubuntu) on how to do so.
+If not, you can follow [the official guide](http://wiki.ros.org/noetic/Installation/Ubuntu).

-To install the husky_stereo_nav ROS package, you will need a catkin workspace.
+To install the husky_stereo_nav package, you will need a catkin workspace.
 If you do not already have one, you can create one like this:
 ```bash
 mkdir -p ~/catkin_ws/src